 None of these have anything to do with when the audience is most receptive.

 I've seen the same brand run the same brief with the same creator in January and again in October.
-The October campaign outperformed significantly — not because the content was better, but because the market conditions were completely different.
+The October campaign outperformed.
+The content wasn't better; the market conditions were.
 Attention was higher.
-CPMs meant ads were actually being served to warmer audiences.
+CPMs meant ads reached warmer audiences.
 Consumer intent was up.

 The brand's internal review?
 January was labelled a "creator performance issue."
 October was a success story.
 Same creator.
 Different calendar.